What are clinical trials?

 Pancreatic cancer clinical trials are necessary to determine whether new treatments developed in the laboratory are beneficial to people living with pancreatic cancer.
 The United States Food and Drug Administration (FDA) reviews and analyzes data from successful clinical trials to determine whether an experimental treatment should be approved for a specific disease or disorder, such as pancreatic cancer.

 - Clinical trials are the only way that researchers can develop new treatment options for pancreatic cancer.
-Currently, only about 3% of adult cancer patients enroll in a clinical trial, slowing treatment progress.
+Currently, only about 4.5% of pancreatic cancer patients enroll in clinical trials.
 Many patients are not aware of this option.
+Increased patient participation would facilitate treatment progress.

 - It is important for you to know that inactive treatments, or placebos, are never used in place of active cancer treatment.
 Participants in a cancer clinical trial will receive either the standard of care treatment option or the new treatment.